gregordinary/desktop/README.md

 ## Features
 - Simple and Modern UI
-- Entries are grouped as Types or Categories or the standard Group tree
+- Entries are grouped as Types, Categories, or as a standard Group tree
-- Custom entry type with any set of fields can be created as template and used to create entries
+- Custom entry types with any set of fields can be created as a template and used to create entries
 - Any number of custom fields can be added
 - Custom fields can be organized as sections
 - Any number of databases can be created and used
 - Fully offline
-- Quick database unlock feature using TouchID for Mac OS
+- Quick database unlock feature using TouchID for macOS

 ## Todo
 - [ ] Upload attachments to an entry